aman-tiwari/atemporal/README.md

 It seems like what we want is a CRDT, with some ability to throw away the history after some number of trusted peers reach consensus (this can be done per-peer, and if a peer fails their computer will just slow from the memory pressure, and they might end up living in a fork).

 What I am hoping for is some randomized algorithm, that with high probability (i.e, `P(failure) ~ O(1/(num_peers ^ 2))`), prunes a CRDT to the maximal benefit of globally trusted peers.
+I feel like the heuristics encoded within the way "time" works in this space could be interesting points in the games themselves.